 - Practice at least 20 hours (get over the frustration barrier, remove the negative emotion)

 20 hours is not that much.
 45 minutes a day for one month and you’ll get the hang of pretty much anything.
-This lets you test out new skills at a rate of 12 skills per year and then you can make an informed decision if you want to continue to practice that skill or try something new.
+The first 20 hours let you test out new skills at a rate of 12 skills per year and then you can make an informed decision if you want to continue to practice that skill or try something new.

 There’s also a book The First 20 Hours: How to Learn Anything . . .
 Fast! by Josh Kaufman that has pretty good reviews and seems to be worth reading.

 Book Description: Forget the “10,000-hour rule”… what if it’s possible to learn any new skill in 20 hours or less?

 Take a moment to consider how many things you want to learn to do.
 What’s on your list?
 What’s holding you back from getting started?
 Are you worried about the time and effort it takes to acquire new skills – time you don’t have and effort you can’t spare?